May 5, 2017

 My rides will be informal.
 Some will be with family and friends, some with invited guests.
 Some will be planned, with pre-arranged stops at points of interest, like significant local events, bakeries, cafes, vineyards and pubs (did I mention food and drink?).
 A couple may even involve overnight stays at an inn or a campground.
 I say "may" because planning everything in advance would be restrictive.
 Weather is just one factor that might force me to postpone a ride or two.
 Then again, if the day is looking just too glorious, I may have to cancel whatever I was planning for that day and just get on my bike and ride.

 I'll take photos.
 I'll tell stories.
 I'll invite local people to tell me about their businesses, favourite eateries or points of interest.
 Some might even come along for all or part of a ride.
-Follow me through the Capital Rides blog.
+Click on the individual Capital Rides (sidebar menu) to see the routes and read about my experiences discovering our vast city by bike.

-The routes I follow are available to all.
-Part of my motivation for doing this is to help publicize the creation of these 15 routes.
+Part of my motivation for trying these 15 rides is to help publicize their creation.
 Most of us could do at least some of them, keeping in mind diverse route length, varying road conditions and skill or fitness levels.
 The maps indicate level of difficulty and areas where on-road competence is needed.
 Please review each route before you go and be smart about what rides to choose.

 Councillor for Capital Ward